paldepind/flyd/README.md

 are huge, complex and has a high learning curve.

 Flyd is different.
 It is simple, expressive and powerful.
 It is fast to learn and easy to use.
+It has a minimal core on top of which new abstractions can be built.

 ## At a glance

-* Combineable observable streams with automatic dependency resolution.
+* Combineable observable streams with automatic dependency resolution as the building blocks.
 * Extremely simple and lightweight.
 It's less than 200 SLOC.
 * Supports the transducer protocol.
-You can for instance transduce stream with ([transducers.js](https://github.com/jlongster/transducers.js).
+You can for instance transduce streams with ([transducers.js](https://github.com/jlongster/transducers.js).
 * Complies to the [fantasy land](https://github.com/fantasyland/fantasy-land)
   applicative specification.